-Dorling Kindersley have recently released My Zero Waste Kitchen, a really useful zero waste cookbook and guide by Kate Turner.
-Full of smart and simple ideas to shop, plan, cook, and eat waste free, as well as with ten recipes to use up leftovers and food scraps, it’s a handy guide to have at your fingertips.
+Dorling Kindersley has recently released My Zero Waste Kitchen*, a really useful zero-waste cookbook and guide by Kate Turner.
+Full of smart and simple ideas to shop, plan, cook, and eat waste-free, as well as with ten recipes to use up leftovers and food scraps, it’s a handy guide to have at your fingertips.

 50g potato peel from around 2 large potatoes